TheThingsArchive/python-app-sdk/README.rst

 unregister
 ~~~~~~~~~~

-Unregister the application of the id provided to the constructor.
+Unregisters the application of the id provided to the constructor on
+creation of the client.

 .. code:: python